How to Use Render with Astro: Complete Guide

 Production Tips

 Use Render's free static hosting for blogs.
-Static Astro sites deploy for free on Render with unlimited bandwidth on the free tier.
-This is perfect for blogs, documentation sites, and marketing pages.
+Static Astro sites deploy for free on Render.
+The free Hobby workspace includes a fixed monthly outbound-bandwidth allowance rather than unlimited transfer, and traffic beyond it is billed per GB, so check Render's current pricing if you expect heavy traffic.
+This is still a great fit for blogs, documentation sites, and marketing pages.

 Set up deploy hooks for CMS-triggered rebuilds.
 If you use a headless CMS, get a deploy hook URL from Render (under your service settings) and configure your CMS webhook to hit it whenever content changes.
 This triggers an automatic rebuild.